 You may have a valve train problem.
 This is not always the worse problem to have.
-The only way to detect this is by removing the cylinder head and preforming a leak down test.
+The only way to detect this is by removing the cylinder head and performing a leak-down test.
 This should be completed by a small engine mechanic.

 The valve and seat will have to be cut at certain angles to make the valve seat correctly.
 This is so it makes good contact with the engine block to complete the combustion chamber.

 A Toro mower with a bad engine gasket may leak oil onto the hot muffler.
-A smoke is created when the oil burns from the heat of the muffler.
+Smoke is created when the oil burns from the heat of the muffler.
 You must locate the bad gasket and replace it which can be pretty difficult depending on the location of the gasket.

-Difference Between Blue and Black Smoke in Your Toro Lawn Mower’s Engine
+Difference Between Blue, White, and Black Smoke in Your Toro Lawn Mower’s Engine

 You invested a considerable amount of money in your Toro lawn mower.
 Checking your engine oil level and air filter before each mowing could prevent costly repairs.